KejPi/AbracaDABra/README.md

 ### macOS
 Download latest DMG file from [release page](https://github.com/KejPi/AbracaDABra/releases/latest) and install it like any other application.

 There are two versions of DMG, one for Intel Mac and the other from Apple Silicon Mac.
 Although Intel Mac application runs on both platforms, it is highly recommended to install Apple Silicon version if you have Apple Silicon Mac.
-Intel build requires at least MacOS Mojave (10.14) and Apple Silicon build needs at least MacOS BigSur (11).
+Both Apple Silicon and Intel builds require at least MacOS BigSur (11).

 <img width="752" alt="Snímek obrazovky 2023-12-03 v 19 03 37" src="https://github.com/KejPi/AbracaDABra/assets/6438380/395a0384-ae2d-48e9-aca1-56169d631a4d">

-_Note:_ It seems that Apple did some changes in Sonoma and as a result Intel binaries do not run under macOS Catalina or older.
-Last binary that is known to run is version 2.2.4.
-Nevertheless the application code is still compatible with Qt6.4 thus it is possible to build AbracaDABra from source code on device running old macOS version.

 ### Windows
 Download latest Windows zip file from [release page](https://github.com/KejPi/AbracaDABra/releases/latest) and unpack it to any folder on your drive.